RodrigoSMarques/flutter_branch_sdk/README.md

 - Method `getQRCodeAsData`  returns the QR code as Uint8List.
 Can be stored in a file or converted to image.

 ### List content on Search
-* For Android list BUO links in Google Search with App Indexing
+* For Android list BUO links in Google Search with Firebase App Indexing API and locally  in Google In Apps search
 * For iOs list BUO links in Spotlight

-Enable automatic sitemap generation on the Organic Search page of the [Branch Dashboard](https://dashboard.branch.io/search).
-Check the Automatic sitemap generation checkbox.

 ```dart
     bool success = await FlutterBranchSdk.listOnSearch(buo: buo);
     print(success);
 ```

 ### Remove content from Search
 Privately indexed Branch Universal Object can be removed.